STOIE/recipes/recipes/orange_chiffon_cake/README.md

 ---

-### Rum Syrup
+### Decorations

 #### Ingredients

+* 2 oranges, sliced into 8mm slices
-* 140ml water
+* 250ml water
-* 70 grams white caster sugar
+* 250 grams white caster sugar
-* 60ml rum (not white rum)
+* 2 tablespoons brandy

 #### Method

-1. Add the water and sugar to a saucepan and heat over medium heat until the sugar is completely dissolved.
+1. Add the water, sugar and brandy to a shallow frying pan.
+1. Heat over the stove until boiling and the sugar is dissolved.
-1. Remove from heat and set aside to cool.
 1. Once mostly cooled, stir in the rum.
 1. The mixture can then be refridgerated if making in advance.